KICU-TV: Acquisition by Fox Television Stations

 In November 2014, when KTVU transitioned from Cox's in-house digital platforms to the WorldNow platform used for Fox Television Stations' websites and mobile apps, KICU discontinued its standalone website, with Fox reducing the station's web presence to a minimalist subpage on the revamped KTVU site, incorporating only listings for KICU and KTVU, FCC-required disclosures for Children's Television Act and employment requirements and forms of contact, and the default TMZ on TV video portal.

 On April 25, 2016, KICU adopted the "KTVU Plus" brand, replacing the "TV 36" branding that had been in use since September 2007.
 The co-branding with sister station KTVU is similar to that adopted in 2009 by San Jose PBS member station KQEH (channel 54), when that station, as a result of its purchase by Northern California Public Broadcasting two years earlier, changed its branding to "KQED Plus" to reflect its ties to sister station KQED (channel 9).
-The "KTVU Plus" branding has since inspired Fox to de-emphasize its localized MyNetworkTV brand and rebrand to an extension of its Fox O&O sisters in Dallas, Washington, D.C., Phoenix and Minneapolis–St. Paul.
-Fox would also do the same for its Seattle station in 2021, a year after FTS bought it from its previous owner.
+The "KTVU Plus" branding has since inspired Fox to de-emphasize its localized MyNetworkTV brand and rebrand to an extension of its Fox O&O sisters in Washington, D.C., Phoenix, Minneapolis–St. Paul, Dallas–Fort Worth, Orlando, Seattle, Los Angeles, and Chicago.

+On September 17, 2024, KICU began carrying MyNetworkTV after the expiration of KRON-TV's affiliate agreement, though effectively it is still run as a complementary independent sister to KTVU and continues to carry its sister station's newscast in prime time.
+The service's programming airs in the graveyard slot on KICU Tuesday through Saturday mornings from 3 to 5 a.m. (the latest possible time it can in a broadcast day), and is sparingly promoted.